Alexander Bondoc, MD

 Jaimie Nathan, MD

-, surgical director of the Intestinal Transplant Program
+, surgical director of the Pancreas Care Center

-A research team led by Dr. Jose L. Peiro, MD, director of Endoscopic Fetal Surgery at the Cincinnati Fetal Center, is continuing investigating the basic mechanisms of pediatric and fetal surgical congenital malformations, focusing especially upon fetal myelomeningocele (MMC), congenital diaphragmatic hernia (CDH), and gastroschisis.
+A research team led by Jose Peiro, MD, PhD, director of endoscopic fetal surgery at the Cincinnati Fetal Care Center, continues to investigate the basic mechanisms of pediatric and fetal surgical congenital malformations, focusing especially upon fetal myelomeningocele (MMC), congenital diaphragmatic hernia (CDH), and gastroschisis.

-Improving the fetoscopic approach for intrauterine repair by evaluating different patches and sealants in animal models in collaboration with biomedical engineers at the University of Cincinnati, Professor Chia-Ying Lin's Laboratory, and then translating these techniques for use in the human fetus is the focus in MMC.
-A new clinical trial is now comparing fetoscopic MMC repair in humans against the standardized open fetal surgery approach.
-A MRI prenatal assessment is now in process to analyze the early anatomic improvements after fetal surgery for MMC.
-Researchers are determining the mechanistic processes, and pathways activated, in the neuro-inflammation and neurodegeneration that appear in open neural tube defects by means rodent models.
+The focus of MMC is to improve the fetoscopic approach for intrauterine repair by evaluating different patches and sealants in large animal models in collaboration with biomedical engineers at the University of Cincinnati with professor Chia-Ying Lin's lab and then translating these techniques for use in the human fetus.
+Drs.
+Peiro and Lin recently received an award from R01 to support their research using an innovative “smart patch” for the fetoscopic procedure to repair MMC using a sheep model.
+In addition, a clinical trial is comparing fetoscopic MMC repair in humans versus the standardized open fetal surgery approach.
+An MRI prenatal assessment is in process to analyze the early anatomic improvements after fetal surgery for MMC.
+Researchers are determining the mechanistic processes, and pathways activated, in the neuro-inflammation and neurodegeneration that appear in open neural tube defects by means of rodent and sheep models.
 The team is also studying ways to use neural progenitor cells collected from the cerebrospinal and amniotic fluid of MMC patients as a potential form of neural regeneration (cell therapy).
-In collaboration with Dr. Shaaban’s lab, they are using a mouse model of neural tube defects to investigate how maternal immune status can influence incidence of congenital malformations.
+In collaboration with Dr. Shaaban’s lab in Chicago, they are using a mouse model of neural tube defects to investigate how maternal immune status can influence on incidence of congenital malformations.

 Evaluating Fetal Surgery to Support Lung Development

-In CDH, they continue studies in animal models that indicate that early fetal tracheal occlusion may induce faster and better fetal lung growth.
-A new animal model of CHAOS ligation of the fetal trachea early in gestation perfectly resembles the human histology of this condition in the sheep and mouse model.
-They described comparison of a novel CDH surgically induced model in rats with gene-expression to the teratogen nitrofen-induced CDH model in a collaborative study with Dr. Jeffrey Whitsett’s research group.
-This group is determining a new radiologic prenatal and postnatal biomarker for better prognosis of pulmonary hypertension.
-Also discovered in left and right CDH, and following tracheal occlusion in a rabbit model of congenital diaphragmatic hernia were echocardiographic, and molecular cardiac effects.
-They continue to clinically offer fetoscopic tracheal occlusion in human fetuses with severe CDH by detachable balloon insertion.
-This work will contribute to an ongoing multicenter TOTAL trial.
+Dr. Peiro’s lab continues to study animal models that indicate early fetal tracheal occlusion may induce faster and better fetal lung growth.
+They described comparison of a novel surgically-induced CDH model in rats with gene-expression to the teratogen nitrofen-induced CDH model in a collaborative study with Jeffrey Whitsett, MD, and his research group.
+This group is using rodents to determine a new radiologic prenatal and postnatal biomarker by 3D lung assessment for better prognosis of pulmonary hypertension.
+In collaboration with Brian Varisco, MD, and his lab, the Peiro lab is investigating molecular pathways involvement in lung growth after tracheal occlusion by proteomics in rabbit and sheep models.
+Moreover, they continue to clinically offer fetoscopic tracheal occlusion in human fetuses with severe CDH by detachable balloon insertion.
+This work will contribute to an ongoing multi-center TOTAL trial.

 Neuroenteric and Lymphatic Disorders Related to Gastroschisis

-In gastroschisis, researchers are analyzing the neurodegenerative and lymphatic anomalies that associates with fetal gastroschisis, and their relation with intestinal hypomotility and malabsortion in the fetal rabbit model.
-They are also studying the origin and presence of intrauterine growth restriction in these fetuses with gastroschisis, in collaboration with Dr. Mounira Habli, MD, and Dr. Helen Jones’ lab.
+In gastroschisis, researchers are analyzing the neurodegenerative and lymphatic anomalies that associate with fetal gastroschisis, and their relation with intestinal hypomotility and malabsorption in the fetal rabbit model.
+They are also studying the origin and presence of intrauterine growth restriction in these fetuses with gastroschisis in collaboration with Mounira Habli, MD, and Dr. Jones’ lab.